rubycocos/git/hubba/README.md

 ```

-If you generate more reports, (re)use the in-memory statistics data:
+If you generate more reports, (re)use the in-memory statistics cache / object:

 ``` ruby
 require 'hubba'